reymon359/how-to-live/docs/Listen before talking/index.md

 # Listen before talking

-In a conversation, always listen before speaking, in fact, just speak if it is totally necessary.
+In a conversation, try to always listen before speaking.
+In fact, just speak if it is totally necessary.

-Always respect what you are listening.
-Open your mind because nobody thinks like you.
+Respect what other people are saying.
+Open your mind.
+Nobody thinks the same way as you.

 The best way to listen is by asking.
-Therefore, ask the questions you have.

-Make sure that you truly understand the topic of the conversation and the other participants feelings about the topic before talking.
+While listening, make sure you truly understand the topic and the other participants' feelings about it before giving your opinion.

 ## Quotes